HiPrune: Hierarchical Attention for Efficient Token Pruning in Vision-Language Models: Method

 \section{Method}

-An overview of our method is depicted in Fig. \ref{fig:method}.
-Given a token budget, we retain three kinds of tokens, i.e., anchor, buffer, and register tokens, according to hierarchical attention in the vision encoder and spatial relationship.
-In the following, we first revisit the self-attention, then we present the definition and preservation rationale for these tokens.
+An overview of our method is depicted in Fig. \ref{fig:method} and pseudo-code is given in Appendix \ref{sec:pseudo-code}.
+In the following, we first revisit the self-attention, then we present the design of HiPrune and HiPrune++.